xZeroW/fictional-dollop/docs/game_systems_plan.md

 1. Add item inspection and weapon equip from the inventory menu.
 2. Add extraction and a persistent profile bank.
-3. Add material drops and one salvage/heal crafting path.
+3. Add material drops plus one salvage and permanent-upgrade crafting path.
 4. Add `ActiveMapTheme` with a placeholder Forest theme.
 5. Reword or replace the monster-buff menu as a risk contract menu.